 - EmailOctopus offers much the same features as Constant Contact (simple automation sequences, a template library, segmentation, form builder, etc.).

-- If you use Amazon SES, EmailOctopus integrates directly with customers’ AWS accounts and gives an easy to use front end on top of the SES platform.
+- If you use Amazon SES, EmailOctopus integrates directly with customers’ AWS accounts and gives an intuitive front end on top of the SES platform.

 - Being EU-based, EmailOctopus puts strong emphasis on GDPR compliance.